seanmclane/sm-site/src/pages/posts/2017-08-21---grand-teton-eclipse/index.md

 ![](ducky.jpg)
 *[Instagram](https://www.instagram.com/p/BYPCFuLH0Qk/?taken-by=patagonia_climb)*

 I thought as I ran past, "These are some really quality people.
 Keep it up!".
-The overwhelming response on social media shows I'm not alone in that opinion.
+The overwhelming response on social media shows I was not the only one so inspired.

 As I continued down the mountain that day, six parties asked me if I had summited and how fast (I started counting after three did).
 They were all stoked for me and offered plenty of encouragement.
-I didn't set a PR, but I couldn't be disappointed with my time after such an incredibly positive day.
+I didn't set a PR, but I couldn't be disappointed with my time after such an incredibly positive, uplifting day.

 ##Saturday